I actually can't believe it's the fastest three hours in media.

 Detroit having to close half of its schools, double the size of its classrooms, because it cannot get out from under its union contracts, even though it is on the brink of bankruptcy.

-And we're supposed to believe that teachers' unions always do what's best for the children.
+We're supposed to believe that teachers' unions always do what's best for the children.

 Class size has to be expanded.

-They have a deficit, they can't retire, and once again, union contracts are at issue.
+And once again, union contracts are at issue.

-But there's good news here.
+But there's good news here to an extent.

 The good news is that the teachers who haven't been fired yet will still be able to collectively bargain about their number of sick days.

-And then we move on to The Detroit News.
+And then we move on to the Detroit news.

-Lancing braces for protests.
+Headline: Lansing braces for protests.

-Michigan AFL CIO President Mark Gaffney said, our problem may not be with Governor Snyder as much as it is with Republicans in the legislature.
+Michigan AFL-CIO President Mark Gaffney said, Our problem may not be with Governor Snyder as much as it is with Republicans in the legislature.

 Where we draw the line is the same place that they draw the line in Wisconsin.